City and Suburb: Chicago and Park Forest, Illinois, 1950s

 Owning a bicycle gave children a certain amount of freedom.
 This was especially true in the suburbs, where roads were less crowded and drivers were used to large numbers of children moving through the neighborhood.

 Before the next stop, take a “ride” on the L train in Chicago, Illinois.
 When you leave the station and turn right, walk past the bus to the next label stop.

 What Happened to Public Transit?

 In 1964 President Lyndon Johnson called for the nation to rebuild mass-transportation systems to renew American cities, and Congress passed legislation to provide some funding for transit.
-By the 1970s, aid to mass transit was one of the fastest growing federal programs.
+By the 1970s aid to mass transit was one of the fastest growing federal programs.
 Support for mass transit was on the rise, even if ridership was not.
-The civil rights movement had raised awareness of the transportation needs of the disadvantaged.
+The civil rights movement had raised awareness of the transportation needs of disadvantaged people.
 Environmental issues gained public prominence, as did the escalating price tag for massive-road building projects and the costs of increased car and truck travel.

 But America’s cities continued to sprawl, and transit couldn’t compete with the convenience of car travel.
 The Chicago Transit Authority was hard hit by falling ridership and revenue.
 In the 1980s a Chicago transit official declared that mass transit was “no longer relevant to the American way of life.”
 But in the late 1990s public transportation began a surprising comeback as planners explored smart-growth and transit-oriented development.
 Will more Americans turn to public transportation as roads become increasingly congested?